mrezasoltani/mrezasoltani.github.io/_pages/Course/module_5.md

   - This update decreases the value of the objective function, bringing the optimization variables closer to the optimal values (i.e., local minima).

-  - **Convergence Criteria.** You repeat the iterative updates until a convergence criterion is met.
+  - **Convergence Criteria.** The iterative updates are repeated until a convergence criterion is met.
 This could be a predefined number of iterations or until the change in the objective function's value between iterations becomes very small.

-  - Batch Gradient Descent vs. Stochastic Gradient Descent.
-There are variations of Gradient Descent.
+  - **Batch Gradient Descent (BGD) vs. Stochastic Gradient Descent (SGD).** There are variations of Gradient Descent.
 Batch Gradient Descent computes the gradient using the entire training dataset in each iteration, which can be slow for large datasets.
-Stochastic Gradient Descent (SGD) computes the gradient using only a single data point (or a small batch) in each iteration, making it faster but leading to more noisy updates.
+Stochastic Gradient Descent (SGD) computes the gradient using only a single data point in each iteration, making it faster but leading to more noisy updates.

-  - Mini-Batch Gradient Descent.
+  - **Mini-Batch Gradient Descent**.
 Mini-Batch Gradient Descent combines the benefits of both batch and stochastic versions.
 It computes the gradient using a small randomly selected subset (mini-batch) of the training dataset.
+Often, whwn we talk SGD,  we mean the latter version.